ayden611/early-risk-alert-ai/README.md

 Early Risk Alert AI is an HCP-facing decision-support and workflow-support software platform intended to assist authorized health care professionals in identifying patients who may warrant further clinical evaluation, supporting patient prioritization, and improving command-center operational awareness.

-The platform does not replace clinician judgment and is not intended to diagnose, direct treatment, or independently trigger escalation.
+The platform is intended for controlled pilot evaluation and hospital-facing workflow support.
+It does not replace clinician judgment and is not intended to diagnose, direct treatment, or independently trigger escalation.

 ---